skyline

 Since 1975, we’ve been offering presentations, free and open to the public, on various topics pertaining to computer technology, from mundane to technical, from old to new.

-NYACC General Meeting
+SPECIAL General Meeting

 at 7PM